 Because Social Security's disability listings require that these complications be quite severe to qualify for disability, Social Security finds that most people who apply for disability due to diabetes do not meet a listing.
 The agency then goes on to do an RFC analysis (see below) to see if the applicant can do any type of work.

-Combining multiple impairments.
-If you have diabetes and another medical condition, such as depression or obesity, Social Security must consider the combined effects of your impairments when considering if your condition is equal to a listing and when doing your RFC analysis.
+If you have diabetes and another medical condition, such as depression or obesity, Social Security must consider the combined effects of your impairments when considering if your condition is "equal" to a disability listing and when doing your RFC analysis.
 For more information, see our article on combining multiple impairments for disability.

 An easy way to apply for Social Security disability benefits is to file your claim online at www.ssa.gov/applyfordisability.
 You can also file a claim over the phone by contacting Social Security at 800-772-1213, but be prepared for long wait times.
 For more information, please see our article about applying for Social Security disability benefits.